 - hours worked in excess of the maximum number of working hours fixed in a collective bargaining agreement;

-- statutory entitlement to sick leave under Act 180.
+- statutory entitlement to sick leave and emergency sick leave under Act 180.

-Act 379, as amended by the LTFA, coexists with the FLSA and regulates hours and days of work, overtime compensation and a mandatory meal break for non-exempt employees.
+Act No. 379 of 15 May 1948 (Act 379), as amended by the LTFA, coexists with the FLSA and regulates hours and days of work, overtime compensation and a mandatory meal break for non-exempt employees.
 Administrators, executives, professionals, computer programmers and outside sales persons, as these terms are defined by Regulation No. 13 of the PRDLHR or US Federal Regulation No. 541, are some of the occupational classifications excluded from the application of Act 379, as well as other wage and hour provisions.

-On 4 April 2018, the PRDLHR issued a regulation for the application of Act 379.
-It establishes the requirements regarding working hours, alternative weekly work itineraries, changes in the working day, and employers' obligation to maintain employment and payroll records and compensatory time agreements.
-It also sets the norms applicable to meal break, agreements to reduce them and compensation for working during meal breaks.
+On 4 April 2018, the PRDLHR issued a regulation for the application of Act 379, which establishes the requirements regarding working hours, alternative weekly work itineraries, changes to the working day, and employers' obligation to maintain employment and payroll records and compensatory time agreements.
+It also sets the norms applicable to meal breaks, agreements to reduce them and compensation for working during meal breaks.

 Under Act 379, non-exempt employees are entitled to a one-hour unpaid meal break.
-The meal break can start after the second consecutive hour of work and, to avoid a meal-break work penalty, it must also be scheduled before the beginning of the sixth consecutive hour of work.
+This break can start after the second consecutive hour of work and, to avoid a meal-break penalty, it must also be scheduled before the beginning of the sixth consecutive hour of work.
 If a non-exempt employee's working day consists of no more than six hours, the meal break may be waived.
-If the employee works for a period exceeding 10 hours per day, the employee is entitled to a second meal break.
-This second meal break may be waived when a working day does not exceed 12 hours, provided the first meal break was taken by the employee.
+If the employee works for more than 10 hours per day, the employee is entitled to a second meal break.
+This second meal break may be waived when a working day does not exceed 12 hours, provided the first meal break was taken.

-According to Act 379, eight hours is the length of the regular working day in Puerto Rico, while 40 hours is a regular working week.
+According to Act 379, eight hours is the length of the regular working day in Puerto Rico, and 40 hours is a regular working week.
 In addition, pursuant to Act No. 289 of 9 April 1946, as amended (Act 289), non-exempt employees are entitled to one day of rest for each period of six consecutive days of work.
 Under Act 289, one day of rest is considered to comprise 24 consecutive hours.
 The LTFA repealed Act No. 1 of 1 December 1989, as amended (also known as the Closing Law) and work performed on Sundays in retail establishments is no longer considered overtime work subject to premium pay.
+However, worked performed in retail establishments on Good Friday and Easter Sunday will still be subject to premium pay.